YaoXinZhi/Cancer-Alterome/README.md

 # Cancer-Alterome
-Cancer-Alterome is a comprehensive and curated dataset that focuses on the investigation of regulatory events caused by gene alteration in the context of cancer.
+In the quest to unravel the intricate mechanisms underlying tumors, understanding cancer is crucial for developing effective treatments.
+Our project, Cancer-Alterome, addresses this challenge by presenting a literature-mined dataset focusing on the regulatory events within an organism's biological processes or clinical phenotypes induced by genetic alterations.